EffectOrientedProgramming/book/Chapters/06_Failure.md

     getTemperatureOrThrow()
 ```

-Then you can use any of the failure handling mechanisms in Effects to deal with the failure.
+Now you can use any of the failure handling mechanisms in Effects to deal with the failure:

 ```scala 3 mdoc:runzio
 import zio.*